Sunrays is well equipped to perform a range of latest surgeries. Facilities exist for performing both laparoscopic surgery and open surgery.

-After proper anaesthesia, the doctor inserts a telescope-like instrument, called an ureteroscope, through the opening of your urinary tract and into the bladder, which means there are no surgical cuts or incisions made.
+After proper anesthesia, the doctor inserts a telescope-like instrument, called an ureteroscope, through the opening of your urinary tract and into the bladder, which means there are no surgical cuts or incisions made.
 Your doctor uses the scope to examine your urinary tract – including your ureters and bladder – then locates the stone and breaks it apart using laser energy or removes the stone with a basket-like device.

 Cystoscopy is a procedure that allows your doctor to examine the lining of your bladder and the tube that carries urine out of your body (urethra).
 A hollow tube (cystoscope) equipped with a lens is inserted into your urethra and slowly advanced into your bladder.